rmello4d/TheSustainableDeveloper/onewordaftertheother.md

 As a species, this is phenomenal.

 Thinking becomes the predominant mode of our mental activity as adults.
-We invest a lot of time accumulating all this knowledge.
-To a point that our minds are always thinking.
+We invest a lot of time accumulating all this knowledge, to a point that our minds are always thinking.

-We do it so much that creates a dark side.
-Have we ever stop to ask how much are we thinking, or how 'expensive' is?
+We think so much that creates a dark side, a repetitive cycle, a forever telling a story in our heads.
+Have we ever stop to ask how much are we thinking or how 'expensive' that could be?

 Thinking is brutally expensive.
-So costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our head.
+So costly that it does not accept simultaneous action: we cannot think 2 stories *at the exactly same time* in our heads.

-Sure, we can tell and hold 2 or more stories in our head but we will be switching from one to the other.
+Sure, we can tell and hold 2 or more stories in our heads but we will be switching from one to the other.
 Try these 2 phrases:

 I am super-man.
 Your nose is huge.